HomeGuidesAPI ReferenceRelease notes

 1:1 Relationship between Bucket and Source

-Each bucket should have a unique Source configuration.
-This means you can only designate the same bucket as a Source once.
-However, you can utilize different folders within the bucket for different datasets while still using the same Source.
+Each bucket requires a unique Source configuration.
+You can only designate the same bucket as a Source once.
+However, you can use different folders within the same bucket for different datasets while still using the same Source.

-To connect your data, please follow the instructions below:
+To connect your data, follow the instructions below:

-To connect to a S3 source, you will need the following bucket information:
+To connect to an S3 source, you'll need the following bucket information:

-• Bucket ARN - The ARN for an S3 bucket includes the service (S3), the region, the AWS account ID, and the bucket name.
-The structure of an S3 bucket ARN is as follows: arn:aws:s3:::bucket_name
+• Bucket ARN: The Amazon Resource Name for your S3 bucket.
+It includes the service (S3), region, AWS account ID, and bucket name.

-• Access key ID - This is a unique identifier associated with an AWS IAM user or role.
+• Access Key ID: A unique identifier for an AWS IAM user or role.

-• Secret access key - This is a secret part of the credential pair, akin to a password.
+• Secret Access Key: The secret part of the credential pair, similar to a password.

 Prerequisites

-To create a source in our platform, there are a number of prerequisites that need to be met.
-These prerequisites are necessary to set up the communication and permission structure within AWS that allows our platform to access and interact with your S3 data.
+To create a source in our platform, you need to set up the communication and permission structure within AWS.
+This allows our platform to access and interact with your S3 data.

 REGION="fill in"